amesar/mlflow-tools/mlflow_tools/tools/README.md

                                  [default: True]
 ```

-## Other tools
+## Find tools

 ### Find best run of experiment

 Find the best run for a metric of an experiment.
 Default order is descending (max).

 See [best_run.py](best_run.py).